Psimage/wc3-drop-indicator-poc/README.md

 ## Implementation overview

-The over HP icon is a SpecialEffect whose position is updated every 0.01 seconds.
+The over HP icon is a SpecialEffect (using 'billboard' model) whose position is updated every 0.01 seconds.

 ### HP bar position formula